Thursday, 30 March 2023

 March 27 – Bolivian salt flat, Uyuni and Pulacayo

-The small red dot is Uyuni and the white blob is exactly what you think it is - astonishing!
+The tiny red dot (centre pic) is Uyuni and the white blob beside it is exactly what you think it is - the Uyuni salt field.
+Absoultely astonishing!

 View from our hotel towards the salt flat - a vast horizon.

-Yesterday as we drove through Uyuni it was pouring with rain and look dismal, but this morning the skies were clear as we launched into another exciting day – we were to visit Salar de Uyuni, the world's largest salt flat.
-Measuring 12,000sq km, this salt-encrusted prehistoric lakebed cradled at 3,660m above sea level, can be seen from space evidently.
-Today much of it was mostly covered with water from the rains and from water draining from the mountains.
+Yesterday as we drove through Uyuni it was pouring with rain and looked dismal, but this morning the skies were fairly clear as we launched into another exciting day.
+We were to visit Salar de Uyuni, the world's largest salt flat.
+Measuring 12,000sq km, this 140m deep salt-filled prehistoric lake bed suspended at 3,660m above sea level, can be seen from space evidently.
+Today much of it had a film of water covering it as a result of the rains and also from water draining from the mountains.
 The reflections were breathtaking.
 Staggering!
-I could only stare open mouthed at the endless horizon, the reflections that washed out when the sky met the land - much of the salt plain where we were was covered with water so it was like driving on a mirror.
-I have run out of superlatives so I'll post pix for you to enjoy.
+I just stood open-mouthed staring at the endless horizon, the reflections that washed into the sky where sky met the land.
+Much of the salt plain where we were was covered with water so it was like driving on a mirror.
+I have run out of superlatives so I'll leave you to simply browse a few photos.

 We hopped out of the car, pulled on rubber boots and walked - amazing stuff.

-We drove and walked across the lake and then had lunch at a rather rundown place, once a hotel, made of salt blocks.
-Eddy prepared a delicious picnic lunch for us there.
-The Dakar rally came through here 8 or 9 years ago so there’s an international flavour to the place including a cirque of flags - our Aussie one was sadly shredded, and the windows were covered in stickers from all over the world.
+We drove and walked across the lake and then had lunch at a rather rundown place made of salt blocks: it was once a hotel.
+Here Eddy prepared a delicious picnic lunch for us.
+The Dakar rally came through here 8 or 9 years ago so there’s an international flavour to the place including a cirque of flags - our Aussie one was sadly shredded - and the windows were covered in stickers from all over the world.

-The sky was starting to look a little dark so we headed off.
-It was the most astonishing place I'd ever experienced - perhaps!
-We ended up sunburnt from the reflected light in spite of having sunscreen on.
+The sky was starting to look a little dark so we left this strange awesome place.
+It is perhaps the most astonishing place I have ever experienced.
+We ended up very sunburnt from the reflected light in spite of having applied sunscreen.
 One last photo before we leave this wonderful place.

 In Uyuni we visited a train cemetery.
-A bit of an oddity but once trains carry massive loads of silver, tin and zinc out of the area to a port on the coast of Chile.
-The lines were built by the British.
-Being a bit of a steam train-lover Lindsay was fascinated.
+A bit of an oddity but once trains carried massive loads of silver, tin and zinc out of the area to a port on the coast of Chile.
+The rail lines were built by the British.
+Being a bit of a steamtrain lover Lindsay was fascinated.
 I wandered around an installation of creative works made from scrap metal and bits from trains.

-More trains!
+More trains were to come!
 We drove out of Uyuni to visit what was once the second largest silver mine in the world, Huanchaca in the mining town of Pulacayo.
-This mining operation which used steam power and railways employed men from all over the world.
+This mining operation which used steam power and rail, employed men from all over the world.
 It was also the site of labour strikes in the 1940's.
-Before that however ……..

 Remember the film ‘Butch Cassidy and Sundance Kid’?
-Well the train that the real Butch Cassidy and Sundance Kid travelled in when they were robbing the miners of their wages was sitting in the derelict rail sidings at Pulacayo Bolivia wow!
-So many stories to tell – if I could remember them all.
+It's a true story and the train that the real Butch Cassidy and Sundance Kid travelled in when they were robbing the miners of their wages was sitting in the derelict rail sidings at Pulacayo Bolivia, wow!
+So many stories to tell – if I only could remember them all.
+Freddy was a brilliant very knowledgable guide (a writer when he wasn't guiding).

 THE very train

-The town is run down but they still mine here on a small scale.
-The place is guarded by the army.
+The town is run-down but they still mine here on a small scale.
+The whole place is guarded by the army.

 March 26 Fantasy rock city and hidden valleys, llamas and dainty plants

 Today was a day of rocks and valleys and other surprises.
-So much of what we are seeing is off the road, off the beaten track and today was no exception.
-First stop we headed beyond a tiny llama-herders community, probably one family.
-Once passed the dwellings and yards, we headed into a breathtakingly beautiful, gentle valley.
+So much of what we have seen so far has been off the beaten track and today was no exception.
+First stop was a stunnng valley beyond a small llama-herders' community (most likely one family unit).
+Once past the dwellings and yards, we headed into a breathtakingly beautiful, tranquil valley.
 Not a soul in sight anywhere – the silence was heavenly.
 Of course we got out and walked.

 The valley was covered in peat moss with rivulets meandering through

-We were to wander up a valley for about an hour where few people venture and where we would likely see some wildlife.
-As we walked we saw a few wooden pegs close to the rocks which it seems were to indicate where we should walk.
-The rest was squelchy fragile peat moss.
+Freddy was going to take us wandering through this valley where few people venture and where we would likely see some wildlife.
+As we walked we saw a few wooden pegs close to the rocks which Freddy reckoned were supposed to mark the path where we should walk - they were few and far between.
+The ground close by was squelchy fragile peat moss.

 I was still struggling with the altitude and my legs weren’t too happy doing long walks so after a while I stopped and let Lindsay and Freddy go on.
 I was happy and quite able to entertain myself in the gentle silence – I was completely alone.
 It was wonderful after weeks of always being surrounded by people.
-Freddy assured me that I would be safe from pumas which until he mentioned it I had not given a thought about.
+Freddy assured me that I would be safe from pumas which until he mentioned it I had not given a thought.
 Actually I wasn’t concerned at all – he would never have left me there if there had been any danger.
-So while he and Lindsay were tramping down the valley I looked at plants and rocks and took pix and a video.
-All of a sudden as I was staring off into the distance a small group/family of llamas came wandering past.
-Such gorgeous things.
+So while he and Lindsay were tramping down the valley I looked for plants and rocks and took pix and a video.
+All of a sudden as I was staring off into the distance a small herd of llamas came wandering past.
+Such gorgeous majestic creatures.

-Lindsay and Freddy finally came back (Lindsay was quietly a bit altitude-stressed).
-He’d seen a chinchilla (long tailed rabbit), Andean foxes, lots of birds and was happy.
+Lindsay and Freddy finally came back (Lindsay was a bit altitude-stressed but keeoing it quiet).
+He’d seen a Chinchilla (long tailed rabbit), Andean foxes, lots of birds and was happy.
 Back in the car we headed for an amazing, jumbled bastion of eroded rocks which Freddy called ‘rock city’.

-We wandered through weird and wonderful, unlikely shapes and teetering boulders.
+We tip-toed through weird and wonderful, unlikely shapes and teetering boulders.
 I found lots of tiny plants and flowers tucked into crevasses and cracks.

-These are yareta.
-Bottom L densely packed tiny leaves with we flowers.
+These are Yareta.
+Bottom L densely packed tiny leaves with were flowers.
 Bottom R some of the resin from the plant

-And a number of the strange moss-like plants that I had seen in the valley and had puzzled over.
-It was a moss-like cushion often spreading.
-Turns out it’s called a yareta, a cushion plant.
-They grow very slowly, many only 1mm per year, and can grown up to 6m.
+I saw a number of large cushion-like 'mosses' often spreading, the same as I had seen in the valley and had puzzled over.
+It’s called a Yareta, a cushion plant.
+They grow very slowly, many only 1mm per year, and can spread up to 6m.
 Many are estimated to be over 3,000 years old.
-Freddy told me that during the war when fuel was scare they were used instead of coal.
+Freddy told me that during the war when fuel was scarce they were used instead of coal.
 Fortunately their very slow growth makes the traditional practice of harvesting it for fuel unsustainable which is a relief.
-Evidently the menthol-like ' resin’ they exude has been traditional used for medicine.
-Incidentally they are native to South America and grow quite happily at high altitude – which is where we were!
+Evidently the menthol-like 'resin’ they exude has been traditionally used for medicine.
+Incidentally they are native to South America and grow quite happily at high altitude – which is esactly where we were!
 You can imagine I was in my element photographing tiny flowers amongst the rocks and lava.

 In the background is a wall of lava

 We headed for the tiny village of San Cristobal for lunch.
-This village was an eye opener for us.
-In order to reopen a mine, or extend it, BHP rebuilt and revitalised the town.
+This village was an eye-opener for us.
+In order to reopen a mine, or rather to extend it, BHP moved, rebuilt and revitalised this town.
 That entailed shifting the church stone by stone because it was sitting over a huge silver/tin deposit.
-It is a huge concern with an open-pit silver, lead and zinc mine near the town.
-They brought in services and schools and generally the whole thing worked (very different to another mining company which i won't mention).
+Not far from the town the huge open-cut mines extracted silver, lead and zinc.
+As part of the rebuild, BHP brought in services and schools and generally the whole thing works well.

 The roof is made of reeds

-We ended the day at Luna Salada, a hotel made from salt blocks - even the bed base and some of the dining chairs are huge chunks of salt.
+We ended the day at Luna Salada, a hotel made of salt blocks - even the bed base and some of the dining chairs are huge chunks of salt.
 And the floor in most places is loose crushed salt.
-Fascinating! the hotel looks out over the huge salt plain.
+Fascinating!
+The hotel looks out over a humongus salt plain.

 The floor is covered with crushed salt - very hard to wheel a case across!